 The All-Party Parliamentary Group (APPG) for Fairtrade promotes Fairtrade in Parliament and supports MPs to engage with Fairtrade in their constituencies.

-The All-Party Parliamentary Group (APPG) for Fairtrade was formed in late 2015 and the current co-chairs are Holly Lynch MP (Labour) and Will Quince MP (Conservative).
+The All-Party Parliamentary Group (APPG) for Fairtrade was formed in late 2015 and the current Chair is Holly Lynch MP (Labour).
 The group has more than 150 MPs and Peers on its mailing list and the Fairtrade Foundation acts as secretariat.

 How to get involved if you're a Member of Parliament or the House of Lords